Approach

 5. AI Governance and Regulation

-25. The number of AI-related regulations in the US grew from 1 in 2016 to 25+ in 2024.
+25. AI-related regulations in the US grew from 1 in 2016 to 25+ in 2024.
 Eight years ago there was a single AI regulation on the books.
 Now there are more than 25.
-The trajectory is clear, and it is accelerating.
-PE firms that wait to build governance structures until regulations force them to will be playing catch-up at the worst possible time.
+The trend is clear, and it is accelerating.
+PE firms that wait for regulations to force their hand will be playing catch-up at the worst possible time.

 Source: Stanford HAI, 2025

 26. Industry produced 51 notable machine learning models in 2024, compared to only 3 from academia.
-The balance of power in AI research has shifted decisively from universities to corporations.
-This matters for PE because it means the models your portfolio companies depend on are controlled by a small number of large technology companies, creating concentration risk worth monitoring.
+The balance of power in AI research has shifted from universities to corporations.
+That matters for PE because the models your portfolio companies depend on are controlled by a small number of large tech companies.
+That is concentration risk worth monitoring.

 Source: Stanford HAI, 2025

 27. The DOJ instructed prosecutors to seek stiffer sentences for crimes that involve AI.
-Deputy Attorney General Lisa Monaco made this announcement in March 2024.
-The message is clear: using AI to commit or facilitate illegal activity will be treated as an aggravating factor, not a mitigating one.
+Deputy Attorney General Lisa Monaco announced this in March 2024.
+The message: using AI to commit or aid illegal activity is an aggravating factor, not a mitigating one.
 Portfolio companies deploying AI need clear usage policies.

 Source: Deputy Attorney General Lisa Monaco, DOJ, March 2024